eastgenomics/eggd_001_Reference/bed_files/README.md

 * :sleeping_bed: /bed_files/b37/kits/tso500/TST500C_manifest.bed
 > This is the bed file provided by Illumina for Trusight Oncology 500

-* :sleeping_bed: /bed_files/b38/kits/myeloid/coding_unrestricted_GRCh38_myeloid_v0.1.bed
+* :sleeping_bed: /bed_files/b38/kits/myeloid/coding_unrestricted_GRCh38_myeloid_v1.0.bed
-> This is the bed file provided by TWIST and includes all exons of the genes of interest.
+> This is the bed file provided by TWIST and includes all exons of the genes of interest +/- 5bp.
+This bed file contains the following columns: chromosome, start position, end position, gene symbol, Refseq transcript ID, exon number.
-* :sleeping_bed: /bed_files/b38/kits/myeloid/coding_restricted_GRCh38_myeloid_v0.1.bed
+* :sleeping_bed: /bed_files/b38/kits/myeloid/coding_restricted_GRCh38_myeloid_v1.0.bed
-> This is the bed file provided by TWIST and includes a subset of exons of the genes of interest.
+> This is the bed file provided by TWIST and includes a subset of exons of the genes of interest +/- 5bp.
+This bed file contains only exons that are of clinical significance.
+This exon list was created by the myeloid team and other HODs clinicians.
+This bed file contains the following columns: chromosome, start position, end position, gene symbol, Refseq transcript ID, exon number.
 * :sleeping_bed: /bed_files/b38/kits/myeloid/probes_GRCh38_myeo_v1.0.bed
 > This is the bed file provided by TWIST and includes all probes coordinates for the myeloid panel.
 This file is used by eggd_picardqc_v1.0.0